WenhaoGe/VR_Project2/README.md

 ## Project Report

 ### We learned...
-- The basics of Unity and C#
+- The basic tutorials of Unity and C#
 - How to download and import different assets from Unity asset store
 - How to write C# code to activate and stop the particle system
 - How to write C# code to activate and stop the audio
-- How to write C# code to read data from excel documents
+- How to write C# code to read data from csv documents
 - How to establish the connections between buttons and gameobjects
-- How to buttons to control the scripts
+- How to use buttons to control the scripts
+- How to use buttons to control the cameras
+- How to control the audio by using a key
 - How to add trees and grass to the terrain
+- How to change the texture of terrain
 - How to create the first person controller
+- How to create the third person controller
 - How to create user interfaces
 - How to scripts to the interfaces
 - How to instantiate different prefabs

 ### Biggest Issues
 - mapping the terrain from the available data
 - accurate depth representation of each well